team-rawbot/rank-me/README.rst

 Contribute
 ==========

-Any contribution welcome, just make sure that the tests still pass (see above).
+Any contribution welcome!
+Ideally use pull requests and make sure that the tests still pass (see above).

-Backlog available on `Trello:
+Backlog available on `Trello
 <https://trello.com/b/lcJzUtQS/rankme>`_.